Photo Gallery: 10 Amazing National Park Adventures (And How To Pull Them Off)

 Glacier National Park

 For backpackers, Glacier is the major leagues.
 You will probably see mountain goats, there’s a good chance of sighting bighorn sheep and moose, and you might even spy a bruin of the grizzly or black variety.
 But above all, the scenery every day will blow you away.
 And the glaciers won’t be there for many more years (as I write about in my book about family adventures in national parks), so what are you waiting for?
 Looking for a really big adventure of a lifetime?
-Check out my story about a 95-mile trek in the park.
+Check out my story about a 90-mile trek in the park.
 Prefer to start smaller?
 Read about my family’s three-day hike on the spectacular Gunsight Pass Trail, plus see all of my stories about Glacier National Park.

 Zion National Park

-Southern Utah’s embarrassment of canyon-country riches certainly don’t begin and end with this park.
-But there’s a good reason Zion is the best-known of the numerous national parks and other public lands gracing the Colorado Plateau.
-The trails below and among Zion Canyon’s half-mile-tall, gold and white monoliths are a good place to start.
+Southern Utah’s wealth of canyon-country riches certainly doesn’t begin and end with this park.
+But there’s a good reason Zion is the best-known of the numerous national parks and other public lands gracing Utah.
+The trails below and that scale Zion Canyon’s half-mile-tall, gold and white monoliths are a good place to start.
 But don’t stop there: Treat yourself to the incomparable vistas from the West Rim Trail and in the Kolob Canyons by repeating this family backpacking trip in Zion.
 Are you a seriously ambitious hiker or trail runner?
 Read about an ultra-dayhike across the park and a descent of The Subway.
 Watch for my upcoming feature story about backpacking Zion’s Narrows, and see this photo gallery from all the hikes I’ve done in Zion, and all of my stories about Zion.

 Mount Rainier National Park

 No matter how many times you see it, The Mountain will take your breath away.
 Hiking at the foot of it offers the finest perspective on Rainier’s unfathomable scale, but also treats you to one of the best wildflower shows in the Northwest, views of some of the biggest glaciers in the Lower 48, foaming rivers, waterfalls, and lush temperate rain forest.
-Check out my story about a three-day, 22-mile family backpacking trip from Mowich Lake to Sunrise, and my Ask Me post describing my favorite dayhikes at Rainier, and all of my stories about Mount Rainier National Park.
+Check out my story about a three-day, 22-mile family backpacking trip from Mowich Lake to Sunrise, my Ask Me post describing my favorite dayhikes at Rainier, and all of my stories about Mount Rainier National Park.